 Dec 17 2011

 Today I have found another really nice pagoda in the south west of HCMC.
 At Loc Uyen Pagoda it is peculiar that the ‘thay‘ asked for two singing bowls, and removed the woodblock.
-A young monk, who is specializing in languages, was so kind to play the new Chuông Chùa –as the bowls are …
+A young monk, who is specializing in languages, was so kind to play the new Chuông Chùa –as the …

 Permanent link to this article: http://www.suzannesoundcreations.com/pagoda-with-two-gongs/